 During the application process, one should select Visual Arts as a discipline if one intends to create artwork in any media.
 On the other hand, one should select Visual Arts Scholarship if one intends to study existing artwork.
 The same applies for Literature versus Literature Scholarship.
 For any project that involves the production of new creative writing, (whether fiction, non-fiction, poetry, etc.), one should select Literature; for projects that concern themselves with the study of existing works of Literature, then one should choose Literature Scholarship, even if the end result of the project is a piece of writing on the subject.
 Applicants intending to do works of translation usually apply in Literature.

 Referees may be working in any field.
 What is important to the Bogliasco Foundation is that the referees know your work and, ideally, also know you as a person.
 The professional standing of your referees will also play an important role in the evaluation of your application.
 All of the letters should contain a critical appraisal of your scholarly or artistic work.
-In addition, at least two of the letters should be written by people who know you personally and are able to give an assessment of your ability to participate productively in an intimate, international, multi-lingual community of scholars and artists.
+In addition, they should be written by people who know you personally and are able to give an assessment of your ability to participate productively in an intimate, international, multi-lingual community of scholars and artists.

 The Bogliasco Foundation does not impose any restrictions on project content.
 All applications are treated equally.
 A project having to do with Italian literature, for example, does not have priority over a project in American literature.